 - These years have been a busy time for recording and filming in the studio at Butterstone as well!

-Most recent has been the release in October 2016 of the stunning contemporary collection of compositions Dougie MacLean - Caledonia Cantata which was recorded live in Perth Concert Hall with strings and celtic instrumentalists (Ross Ainslie - pipes and whistles; Jenna Reid - fiddle; Sorren Maclean - guitar; Iain Sandilands - percussion).
+In October 2016 of the stunning contemporary collection of compositions Dougie MacLean - Caledonia Cantata which was recorded live in Perth Concert Hall with strings and celtic instrumentalists (Ross Ainslie - pipes and whistles; Jenna Reid - fiddle; Sorren Maclean - guitar; Iain Sandilands - percussion) was released.
 In 2011 he had released a stunning album of songs “Resolution” which included the title track Resolution along with Then We Cried, Some Hearts, Fly Away (The Gift) and Loving One…all predicted to join the host of classic songs by MacLean which will be covered by hosts of artists.
 In 2010 he had released the beautifully filmed and well received DVD “Songmaker”.
 The summer of 2013 saw Dougie recording an album with the RSNO (Royal Scottish National Orchestra) which was released on Linn Records in June 2014…in time for a special performance with the orchestra in Glasgow Royal Concert Hall.
 In response to demand, in December 2014 a second best-selling double disc compilation Dougie MacLean - Essential Too was released.

 - The 6th-12th Perthshire Amber Festivals have been increasingly successful.
 With it's base moved to Dunkeld and now with 18 different and very special venues and attendance ranging from 8,000-10,000 people from up to 27 different countries worldwide the festival has become an important part of Scotland's musical calendar.
 It contributes over £1 million to the local Perthshire economy and has been nominated for the MG ALBA Scots Trad Music Awards was a winner of a VisitScotland's Regional Thistle Award.
 Artists performing with Dougie over these years included Eddi Reader, Emily Smith, Mischa MacPherson Trio, Blazin' Fiddles, The Paperboys (CAN), Eliza Lynn (USA), Martin Carthy, the RSNO, The Old Dance School, The Royal Scottish National Orchestra, The Mae Trio (Australia), Buddy MacDonald (Canada), Ross Ainslie Band, Dallahan, Karine Polwart, Rura and Bella Hardy….and many many others.